w3c/wai-tutorials/source/forms/labels.html.erb.md

 #### Using aria-label
 {:.ap}

 The `aria-label` attribute can also be used to identify form controls.
-This approach is generally well supported by screen readers and other assistive technology, but, unlike the `title` attribute (see next section), the information is not conveyed to visual users.
+This approach is generally well supported by screen readers and other assistive technology, but, unlike the `title` attribute (see below), the information is not conveyed to visual users.
+The approach should therefore only be used when the label of the control is clear from the surrounding content, like the button in the example below.

 {::nomarkdown}
 <%= code_start %>